School of Medical Science and Technology: MTech in Medical Imaging and Informatics

 Admission for Medical Imaging and Informatics is through GATE (EE, EC, IN, BM, CS) score and happens in summer of every year.

 MTech in Biomedical Engineering

 Admission for Biomedical Engineering is through GATE (BM) score and happens in summer of every year.

 Laboratories and facilities

-The students at SMST have access to some of the finest infrastructure available in the country for interdisciplinary research and development activities, some of which are:
+The students at SMST have access to infrastructure for interdisciplinary research and development activities, some of which are: